 Severe EBV infection associated with hydroa vacciniforme has resulted in lymphoproliferative disorders (NK-cell non-Hodgkin lymphoma or leukaemia) and may have a fatal outcome.

-What is the treatment for hydroa vacciniforme? > > In most patients the condition disappears by the time they reach adolescence, although the scars are permanent.
-Patients > with hydroa vacciniforme must take measures to avoid sun exposure by following sun protection strategies.
-This includes > applying high SPF sunscreens with UVA blocking agents and wearing protective clothing.
-This may prevent or reduce the > number of recurrences of the condition. > > Oral medication may be useful in reducing outbreaks but does not reliably prevent hydroa vacciniforme lesions.
+What is the treatment for hydroa vacciniforme?

+In most patients the condition disappears by the time they reach adolescence, although the scars are permanent.
+Patients with hydroa vacciniforme must take measures to avoid sun exposure by following sun protection strategies.
+This includes applying SPF 50+ sunscreens with UVA blocking agents and wearing protective clothing.
+This may prevent or reduce the number of recurrences of the condition.

+Oral medication may be useful in reducing outbreaks but does not reliably prevent hydroa vacciniforme lesions.

 - Most commonly used are oral antimalarials such as hydroxychloroquine.

 - Oral antioxidants such as beta-carotene may also help.